-All statements in this publication are the announcements of present policies and are subject to change at any time and without prior notice.
+All statements in this publication are the announcements of present policies and are subject to change at any time, and without any prior notice.
 One Stop Academy LLC owns the school (Michael Swinney - 100%) and reserves the right to make changes in program requirements and offerings, and in regulations and fees.
-The academy reserves the right to discontinue any program or course described in this publication at any time.
-While every effort will be made to give advance notice of any changes to a program or course, such information is not guaranteed or required.
-Italicized statements were taken from the North Carolina State Board of Barber Examiners Barbering Board's Administrative Code Book.
+The academy reserves the right to discontinue at any time any program or course described in this publication.
+While every effort will be made to give advance notice of any changes of a program or course, such notice is not guaranteed or required.
+Statements that are italicized were taken from the North Carolina State Board of Barber Examiners Barbering Board's Administrative Code Book.

-Statement of Philosophy
+Statement of Philospophy